kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-import-export.md

 * When importing we grab files by specifying the relative path

 ### How is is possible to import a default function AND specify a name when it is not named in the exporting file?
-You can name default exports whatever you want in the import statement.
-There's only one export default allowed per exporting file so it doesn't matter if the name matches.
+* You can name `default` exports whatever you want in the import statement
+* There's only one export `default` allowed per exporting file so it doesn't matter if the name matches

 ### default export
-Second type of export.
+Second type of export

 Before we were using `named exports`. `greetUser()` and `name` were both `named exports`

-We reference them by name anytime we want to use their functionality
+* We reference them by **name** anytime we want to use their functionality

-We can also export one default value per file
+* We can also export one default value per file

 `imports/utils.js`